See what questions

 Treatment of bloody sputum involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of a bloody sputum....more »

 Bloody sputum: Blood in the mouth or oral region (such as "Bloody sputum") can be coming from several sources and determining the location of the bleeding is important.
-The blood may result from simple causes like a mouth injury, lip injury, etc., which are...more »
+The blood may result from simple causes like a mouth injury, lip injury,...more »

 Diagnosing bloody sputum and its cause may be delayed or missed because in some cases, bloody sputum may not be severe enough for a person to seek medical care.
 In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as a bloody sputum, may not occur immediately, such as in lung cancer.